citylines/citylines2osm/README.md

 For each relation (line), the following tags are set:
 - `name`, which equals to System + Line name
 - `type=route`

+If the feature already had OSM tags, they will be kept.

 ## Tests
 Run: